In this post, I would like to talk about dog mobility aids – what they are, how much they have helped us, and what they can do for you.

-When Jack was recovering from spinal surgery a sling was essential to help him walk.
-At the beginning it was because he was unable to move his back legs, but even as he started to regain movement he needed the support it provided.
+When Jack was recovering from spinal surgery, a sling was essential to help him walk.
+In the beginning, it was because he was unable to move his back legs, but even as he started to regain movement, he needed the support it provided.

 Sadly, lots of dogs get left back from family car trips because it’s too hard to lift the dog in and out of the car, and he’s unable to walk much once they arrive at their destination.

-Steepness of incline is also key.
+The steepness of the incline is also key.
 Too short and too steep, your dog may not be able to use it.
-A longer more gradual incline is best.
+A longer, more gradual incline is best.

-By the way, there are also ramps that can be used alongside the bed or for joining you on the couch.
+By the way, some ramps can be used alongside the bed or for joining you on the couch.

-If you are thinking of indoor use, be aware of the amount of floor space it will take up and how far out it will reach.
+If you think of indoor use, be aware of the amount of floor space it will take up and how far out it will reach.
 You don’t want to create a tripping hazard.

 Pet steps are another great tool to help your dog reach his favorite spot on your bed or couch.